 Centralized healthcare began in the Gallatin Valley with Dr. Henry Foster, who built a dedicated medical facility, the Bozeman Sanitarium, in 1897 on the corner of Lamme and North Tracy avenues.
 After Dr. Foster died, the Bozeman Sanitarium was sold to Dr. J.F.
 Blair in 1902, and he renamed it the Blair Sanitarium.
-Dr. Blair later leased his sanitarium to the Methodist Church deaconesses and then offered to sell it for $20,000.

-By 1920, additional hospital facilities were needed, and in spite of pressing financial problems at the time, a majority of the 15,864 residents of Gallatin County and the Methodist Church supported building a new hospital.
+Under Miss Ackerman’s leadership, and for the next fifteen years, the hospital served 9,500 people – a number greater than the entire population of Bozeman, at the time.
+Also during her tenure, by 1920, additional hospital facilities were needed, and in spite of pressing financial problems at the time, a majority of the 15,864 residents of Gallatin County and the Methodist Church supported building a new hospital.
 The 50-bed hospital cost $125,000 to complete.
 The old sanitarium was renovated to house the Deaconess nurses.